 Bacteria Isolated from Bats Inhibit the Growth of Pseudogymnoascus destructans, the Causative Agent of White-Nose Syndrome

-The zones of inhibition produced by bacterial isolates when inoculated on a plate with four concentrations of P. destructans.
-Lines denoted by the same letter do not differ significantly on the last day of the experiment (S5 Table).
+Pseudogymnoascus destructans was plated with nine bacterial isolates at six different concentrations (highest to lowest, left to right).
+Lines denoted by the same letter did not differ significantly on the last day of the experiment.
 CHR and SPH are isolates in the genus Chryseobacterium and Sphingomonas that are not known to produce antifungal compounds.
-The control is an inoculation of 30% glycerol stock.
-PF1-5,7 and PA6 are all isolates in the genus Pseudomonas.
+The Control is a sham inoculation of 30% glycerol stock.
+PF1-7 and PA6 are all isolates in the genus Pseudomonas.